marcglasberg/asyncredux.com/flutter/miscellaneous/navigation.md

 # Navigation

 Navigation in Flutter is a complex topic, and it's not directly related to state management.
-However, Async Redux lets you navigate your app by dispatching actions, mainly because this makes it easy to write unit tests to test navigation.
+However, AsyncRedux lets you navigate your app by dispatching actions, mainly because this makes it easy to write unit tests to test navigation.

-Using Async Redux for navigation is completely optional.
+Using AsyncRedux for navigation is completely optional.
 If you prefer to handle navigation in another way, you can skip this page.

 At the moment, navigation support is only available for *Navigator 1*.
-If you use a newer navigation package, you can create your own actions for it, or simply avoid using Async Redux for navigation.
+If you use a newer navigation package, you can create your own actions for it, or simply avoid using AsyncRedux for navigation.

 # Setup

-Async Redux provides a `NavigateAction` that you can dispatch to navigate your Flutter app.
+AsyncRedux provides a `NavigateAction` that you can dispatch to navigate your Flutter app.

 To make this work, you first need to create a "navigator key" during app initialization and inject it into the navigation action: